wilkeraziz/chisel/python/chisel/ff/README.md

 # Feature Functions

-To add a new feature function, simply implement your idea using this very simple guidelines:
+To add new feature functions, simply implement your idea using this very simple guidelines:

 1. Import the interface